 Do you write about music?

-I feel very fortunate that over the last 13 years I was able to write countless teaching modules for various Academy of Contemporary Music programs.
+I feel very fortunate that for a period of over 13 years I was able to write countless teaching modules for various Academy of Contemporary Music (ACM) programs.
 This included bass specific modules as well as general music knowledge topics such as arranging [my pet love], ear training and live performance.
-I recently also wrote some bass specific modules for The Institute of Contemporary Music Performance in London.

 I currently write for an online bass magazine called ibass and my column is called ‘In session‘.